 Aging-in-place is a major factor too.
 Curbless entries, comfort-height shower seats, and grab-bar blocking are increasingly common requests, especially in primary baths in Carmel, Fishers, Westfield, and Geist where homeowners are planning to stay in the house long-term.

 The estimate visit looks at the existing shower, identifies how it is built, and discusses options for replacement.
-A coordinator measures the space, talks through tile versus acrylic, reviews glass enclosure styles, and provides a written scope and price range during or shortly after the visit.
+We measure the space, talks through tile versus acrylic, reviews glass enclosure styles, and provides a written scope and price range during or shortly after the visit.

 The biggest decision is tile versus acrylic.
 Tile shower walls feel custom and look upscale but require grout maintenance and take longer to install.
 Acrylic systems install faster, never need grout, and resist mold but have a limited finish library.
 A hybrid using a pre-formed acrylic pan with tile walls is a popular middle ground.